Study: Lipedema and obesity

 What makes lipedema fat so special?

-11% of adult women worldwide are affected by lipedema.
-The condition is often misunderstood or confused with obesity – although the affected fatty tissue differs significantly from ordinary body fat at the cellular level.
-A new study has now examined in more detail how lipedema fat behaves in slim and overweight women – and uncovered astonishing findings.
+Eleven percent of adult women worldwide are affected by lipedema.
+The condition is often misunderstood or confused with obesity – yet the affected fatty tissue differs significantly from ordinary body fat at the cellular level.
+A new study has now examined more closely how lipedema fat behaves in slim and overweight women – revealing some surprising findings.

 What was investigated?

-Scientists analyzed the fatty tissue of lipedema sufferers and compared it with that of unaffected women—in a lean (non-obese) and an overweight (obese) group.
-They focused particularly on the structure of the fat cells, the presence of immune cells, and changes in the blood and lymph vessels in the affected area—typically the thigh.
+Scientists analyzed the adipose tissue of individuals with lipedema and compared it to that of unaffected women – in both a lean (non-obese) and an overweight (obese) group.
+The focus was particularly on the structure of the fat cells, the presence of immune cells, and changes in the blood and lymphatic vessels in the affected area – typically the thigh.

 Enlarged fat cells – even without being overweight

 In all lipedema patients – regardless of BMI – the fat cells were enlarged ("hypertrophic").
-This is a typical feature of obesity.
-Interestingly, slim lipedema patients also showed this cellular change.
-This means that the abnormal fat growth is not due to excess weight, but represents an independent pathological change.
+This is a typical characteristic of obesity.
+Interestingly, even slim lipedema patients showed this cellular change.
+This means that the abnormal fat growth is not due to being overweight, but rather represents an independent pathological change.

-Significantly more immune cells (macrophages) are found in lipedema fat than in healthy adipose tissue.
-So-called "crown-like structures" (CLS), indicating dead fat cells surrounded by immune cells, have also been observed.
+Lipedema fat contains significantly more immune cells (macrophages) than healthy adipose tissue.
+So-called "crown-like structures" (CLS), an indication of dead fat cells surrounded by immune cells, have also been observed.
 These are normally only found in pathologically altered adipose tissue (e.g., in obesity).

 Conclusion: Lipedema fat is an "inflammatory" fat – even in slim women.